Drug crimes lawyer in Ripley County, MO.

 Time is critical.
 Contact an experienced drug crimes lawyer at Combs Waterkotte right away by calling Ripley County, MO or reaching out online to discuss the specifics of your case.

 Drug crime convictions in Ripley County, MO come with severe consequences, but our skilled attorneys can quickly and thoroughly identify weaknesses in the prosecution’s evidence.
-While no two cases are alike, here’s how we work to build a robust defense strategy:
+While no two cases are alike, here’s how we work to build a powerful defense strategy:

-Fighting Unreasonable Search and Seizure
+Fighting Unlawful Search and Seizure

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.